jaycode/udacity-op-coworking-microservice/README.md

 * Generate report for check-ins grouped by users
 `curl <BASE_URL>/api/reports/user_visits`

+### Deployment yaml files
+The yaml files are available in the `./deployment` directory.

 ## Project Instructions
 1. Set up a Postgres database
 2. Create a `Dockerfile` for the Python application.
 I use `python:3.8-slim-bookworm` as the base image, following the workspace's Python version.